Québec reluctantly turns power back on for immigrants and Anglos - The Beaverton

 “Maybe when they get the internet back they can look for jobs in the rest of ?”

 “From the restoration of electricity to racism, nothing in Québec is systemic,” said premier François Legault.
 “Any discrimination is purely coincidental, even when written into our laws.
-Just as it is a coincidence that the map of electrical outages resembles the 2022 map of Liberal ridings.”
+Just as is a coincidence that the map of electrical outages resembles the 2022 map of Liberal ridings.”

 “We did not cause the storm to strike the west of Québec,” Legault continued, “where most Anglos and immigrants huddle close to the border.
 And we certainly have not implemented a strategy of letting the infrastructure in those areas decay so that it breaks easily in bad .”